 Update: Emergency SOS via satellite is available from November 15, 2022, on the iPhone 14 series.
 The service is available in the US and Canada and will extend to France, Germany, Ireland, and the UK in December 2022. iPhone 14 users residing in the US and Canada can connect with emergency services when cellular and Wi-Fi coverage is unavailable.

 Apple said in their Support Document, “Emergency SOS via Satellite will be available with an iOS 16 software update coming in November 2022.” which we discovered earlier.
 To recall, iOS 16.1 was released in October, and iOS 16.2 is expected around mid-December, so iOS 16.1.1 is expected to drive the feature with it.
 The update is also expected to fix some addressed WiFi connectivity and advertising-related iOS 16 issues.

 It should be noted that Apple might charge for using Satellite Connectivity via Emergency SOS after two years.
 When Apple launched it in the United States and Canada, they said the Satellite Connectivity would be complimentary for the first two years, meaning Apple is planning to charge for the service in the future.
-Apple also confirmed that the feature will be soon available to different countries till the end of 2023.
+Apple also confirmed that the feature will be available to different countries until 2023.